AR Point&Click: An Interface for Setting Robot Navigation Goals: Conclusions and Future Work

-It should be noted that this work is a proof-of-concept for using an Augmented Reality headset to control mobile robots and there are several ways to improve the current implementation.
-First, the feasibility of the navigation goals set by the users are not checked, hence collision checks can be incorporated.
-Second, the user study can be extended to test how well people can set goal poses (position and orientation) instead of just position goals.
+Some of the main drawbacks found for the \textbf{AR Point\&Click} were due to limitations of the AR headset.
+Participants found that (R11) \textit{"[you] couldn't exactly look at the point"} due to the AR headset's low FOV and often noticed that the click gesture recognition wouldn't register or would falsely register.
+It is important to note that the improvements to the AR technology in the future can alleviate some of the issues experienced by users.
+It should be noted that this work is a proof-of-concept for using an AR headset to control mobile robots and there are several ways to improve on this.
+First, the feasibility of the navigation goals are not checked, hence collision checks can be incorporated.
+Second, the user study can be extended to test how well people can set goal poses instead of just position goals.
 Third, the current navigation behavior is very simple and therefore implementing a more complex navigation algorithm, which may be human-aware \cite{cosgun2016anticipatory}, may be another avenue to investigate.
 Finally, the proposed system can be extended to select other entities, such as people or objects.